mikro-orm/mikro-orm/docs/defining-entities.md

 More information about how collections work can be found on [collections page](collections.md).

+## Entity file names

+You are free to choose one of those formats for entity filename (for a `BookTag` entity):

+- `BookTag.ts`
+- `BookTag.model.ts`
+- `book-tag.ts`
+- `book-tag.model.ts`
+- `book-tag.entity.ts`

+Entity name is inferred from the first part of file name before first dot occurs, so you can add any suffix behind the dot, not just `.model.ts` or `.entity.ts`.

 ## Using BaseEntity

 MikroORM provides `BaseEntity` abstract class that you can extend your entities from.
 It comes